mightymicha/caption-party/README.md

 # caption-party

-This script allows to download and analyze subtitles from Youtube channels grouped by their belonging to a political party.
+This script allows to download and analyze subtitles from Youtube channels grouped by a political party.

 ## Arguments: